Want to know how to build a wickiup? Learn the basics of making this survival shelter from scratch here.

-A wickiup, also known as “tipi” or “teepee,” is a conical tent used by indigenous tribes a long time ago.
+What is Wickiup?
+A wickiup, also known as “tipi” or “teepee,” is a conical tent indigenous tribes use to build a long time ago.
 The term “wikiup” originated from the Algonquian word “wikiyap” which means “dwelling house.”

-This is the most fitting kind of a survival shelter in forests because it is easy to build and the materials to do so are readily available.
-It can be used as temporary or long-term homes.
-Find out how to make one yourself as you scroll on.
+This is the most fitting kind of survival huts in forests because it is easy to build and the materials to do so are readily available.
+It can be used as a temporary or long-term home.

 Location and Material Selection